emellybmuniz/emellybmuniz/README.md

 # 🚀Hello World!
 ## I'm Emelly Beatriz — FrontEnd Developer & UX/UI Enthusiast 👩‍💻✨

-Software Developer in training, transforming ideas into functional solutions, one line of code at a time.
-Driven by the challenge of creating attractive interfaces and improving user experience through the union of development and design.
+Software Developer in training, passionate about building intuitive and accessible user interfaces.
+I transform complex ideas into elegant digital experiences, one line of code at a time.

 ## 💻 Tech Stack